bernielomax/chicka/README.md

 {
     "description": "the total number of docker images must not exceed 5",  // describes the test "result":      false,                                                  // did the test pass?
-    "data":        28,                                                     // the data that the result logic was based on.
+    "data":        28                                                     // the data that the result logic was based on.
-    "expect":      true                                                    // what result were you expecting?
 }
 ```